ueberdosis/tiptap/docs/guide/menus.md

 You have already seen the `focus()` command in the above example.
 When you click on the button, the browser focuses that DOM element and the editor loses focus.
 It’s likely you want to add `focus()` to all your menu buttons, so the writing flow of your users isn’t interrupted.

 ### The active state
 The editor provides an `isActive()` method to check if something is applied to the selected text already.
-In Vue.js you can toggle a CSS class with help of that function like that:
+In Vue.js you can toggle a CSS class with help of that function:

 ```html
 <button :class="{ 'is-active': editor.isActive('bold') }" @click="editor.chain().focus().toggleBold().run()">